 Reopened in 2014, the iconic 1880 building has restaurants and shops as well as a transit hub.
 Fountains outside the Union Station come alive during the summer, and it also provides an excellent shield from the heat for children of all ages.
 You can also catch a free cooking demo at the Farmer’s Market near the Union Station.

 In Denver, Colorado, the Union Station is the primary railway station and central transportation hub.
 Sit back, relax, and soak in the view of Denver’s most iconic and historic landmarks.
 It is located in the heart of downtown Denver which was a renovated 1914 Beaux-Arts train station.

 It’s hard to choose where to start when you’re in this well-known Colorado city.
 There’s always something to do when you’re in the Mile-High city of Colorado.
-These attractions will keep your soul alive and give you ideas on why is Denver called the mile high city.
+These attractions will keep your soul alive and give you ideas on why is Denver called the mile-high city.
 You’ll surely love spending your day in this city.
-If you want to be more relaxed when you get home, hire a professional house cleaning service to give your home a calm ambiance that you deserve.
+If you want to be more relaxed when you get home, hire a professional house cleaning service in Denver to give your home a calm ambiance that you deserve.